ppothana/University-of-North-Dakota-Dissertation-Thesis/README.md

-# Thesis/Dissertation LaTeX Template
+# University of North Dakota Thesis/Dissertation LaTeX Template

-This repository provides a LaTeX template designed for the creation of theses and dissertations.
-The template is structured to offer clarity and flexibility while meeting academic formatting standards.
+This repository provides a LaTeX template designed for the creation of University of North Dakota theses and dissertations.
+The template is structured to offer clarity and flexibility while meeting University of North Dakota theses and dissertations academic formatting standards.
+## Disclaimer

+This repository is an independent project and is not an official source or endorsement by the University of North Dakota.
+It is provided solely for academic reference and convenience.
+Users must verify that the formatting complies with the official guidelines provided by the university.

 ## Overview